Rhubarb

 Nutrition

 As a sour, astringent, and cooling food, Rhubarb removes excess heat and supports healthy blood circulation.
 It helps when the liver is experiencing inflammation and can relieve constipation.
-High in vitamin C and potassium.
+High in antioxidants and potassium.

 Storage